1. Home Heraeus Group /

 Driven by curiosity

 Humez has learned to assert herself as a woman in a male-dominated professional environment.
 "Sometimes you need a thick skin, but over time I have become more confident," she says.
-What needs to happen to encourage more young women to pursue STEM careers?
+What needs to happen to encourage more young women to pursue STEM (science, technology, engineering, and mathematics) careers?
 Humez believes that home and school play a crucial role.
 "In elementary school, I had a teacher who seriously claimed that girls were too stupid for math," she recalls.
 I really believed him until a math teacher in seventh grade proved the opposite.
 From then on, I got good grades in math.

 Humez's interest in science was practically in the cradle.
 Her parents had a farm.
 "In that environment, nature and technology go hand in hand," she explains.
 Whether it was identifying a certain plant, driving a tractor, or building a log cabin, she learned most things by doing.
 I was always very curious," says the 37-year-old.
 "And I've kept that childlike curiosity to this day.
 After all, you can learn something new every day."